Is Blepharitis Contagious? Understanding Causes & Risks Of Blepharitis

 Home treatments are great for maintaining good eyelid hygiene, which can not only relieve blepharitis symptoms, but it can also prevent cases of blepharitis.
 Consistently cleaning the eyelids helps you to unclog any blocked oil glands, decrease crusting and flaking, and improve some of the symptoms of dry eye syndrome.

 Maintaining Proper Skin and Eyelid Hygiene

 Keeping your face, eyelids, and hair clean can help with alleviating and preventing the symptoms of posterior blepharitis.
-A great method for keeping your eyelids and eyelashes clean it to wash the area with baby shampoo each day.
-Baby shampoo is gentle and will be less likely to irritate your eyes or skin, and it’s extremely easy to use.
+A great method for keeping your eyelids and eyelashes clean it to wash the area with a hypochlorous acid eyelid cleanser.
+This cleanser will not irritate your eyes or skin, and it’s extremely easy to use.

 Taking it a step farther than a general cleaning of the area, you can do an eyelid scrub with a hypochlorous acid cleanser.
 Eyelid scrubs are a great way to give this often overlooked area a deep cleaning.
 If you wear makeup, then there is likely leftover eye shadow, eye liner, and mascara on the eyelids that can be missed during a quick face wash.